Danialgharaie/mutant-landscape/README.md

 Use `--help` to see all available options.
 The script prints the final Pareto front and can also write a CSV log when `--output_csv` is provided.

+The `--log-level` flag controls logging verbosity and `--seed` sets the Python and NumPy random seed for reproducible runs.

 When `--dynamic_prosst` is enabled, EvoSage recomputes the ProSST score matrix from the top sequence of each generation and updates the allowed mutation dictionary accordingly before continuing.